 Treasurer Josh Frydenberg addressed the report on Twitter on Thursday, claiming it showed that while the current system is “serving Australia reasonably well”, there are still “significant issues” to address.

-He added: “@ozprodcom endorsed many of our superannuation reforms that are before the Parliament.
+@ozprodcom endorsed many of our superannuation reforms that are before the Parliament.
 It’s time Labor listens to the experts and gets behind our reforms that put the interests of all superannuation members first.”

 However, the report’s recommendations weren’t music to everyone’s ears, as Industry Super Australia claimed the proposals would “leave customers exposed”, despite acknowledging the report as a welcome step in the right direction.

 Industry Super Australia chief executive Bernie Dean said while the Productivity Commission had provided a welcome start for necessary reform, its consumer safeguards were inadequate and ignored big opportunities to boost member accounts.

 Advocacy group COTA (Council on the Ageing) also responded to the report, saying it highlights the “urgent need” for a comprehensive review of retirement incomes.
 Chief executive Ian Yates said: “COTA has argued for years for a full and independent review of our whole retirement incomes system, which has been supported by the Grattan Institute and many others,” Mr Yates said.

 “We need to properly calibrate the relationship between the pension, superannuation, the family home and other savings and income to make sure that they all work together to provide the best outcomes for all Australians when they retire.